Structural Diffing & Sync Engines › Structural Mismatch Detection

 def normalize_type(raw_type: str) -> CanonicalType:

-"""Map engine-specific type strings to canonical enum."""
+"""Map an engine-specific type string to a canonical member."""

 normalized = raw_type.strip().lower()